Medieval Serfdom of Roman origin

 - Pay any debts

-There were a myriad of other fees that were allocated to certain farms, often at will, This could be assistance during hunting, feeding the hunting dogs,
+There was a myriad of other fees that were allocated to certain farms, often at will, This could be assistance during hunting, feeding the hunting dogs,

 In 1733 the fees in relation to heriot and freedom added up to a fifth (194 Reichstaler) of the total income of the Monastery.